steamcannon/steamcannon.org/news/2010-10-29-steamcannon-1-0-0-beta1.md

 official: true
 ---

+The SteamCannon team is pleased to announce the first beta release of the SteamCannon software.

+SteamCannon is a cloud broker which aims to simplify deployment of your own platform environments, also knows as Platforms-as-a-Service, or PaaS.

+SteamCannon sits between a developer or administrator, and an Infrastructure-as-a-Service (IaaS) provider, such as Amazon EC2.
+SteamCannon helps turn undifferentiated slices of computing resources into higher-order platforms, such as multi-tier platforms for Java and Ruby applications.

 We're proud to announce the first release of SteamCannon, 1.0.0.Beta1!
 Grab the Amazon AMI, VMware appliance, or .zip bundle from our [download](/download) page.